Partacus-SPQR/SimpleDeathBans/README.md

 - **Automatic Mode**: Players are automatically paired with "Soul Partners" on login
 - **Manual Mode**: Players can craft a **Soul Link Totem** and shift+right-click another player
   - Requires **mutual consent** - both players must shift+right-click each other
-- Damage sharing: When Player A takes damage, Player B takes the same damage (configurable)
+- **Damage Sharing**: When Player A takes damage, Player B takes the same damage (configurable %)
+  - **Important**: Damage share % only affects NON-LETHAL damage
+  - Example: 50% damage share = Partner takes half damage on every hit
-- **Death Pact**: If one partner dies, the other dies instantly
+- **Death Pact**: If one partner takes LETHAL damage, both die instantly
-- **Soul Link Totem Protection**: If you die while holding a Soul Link Totem, your partner is saved instead of dying
-- Both players hear the Wither spawn sound and receive the message "Your soul has been severed"
+  - Death Pact is NOT affected by damage share % - lethal = instant death for both
+- **Totem of Undying Protection**:
+  - **Totem Saves Partner ON**: Any totem saves BOTH players
+  - **Totem Saves Partner OFF**: Totem only saves the holder, partner dies
+  - If BOTH have totems: Both totems consumed, both survive

 #### Soul Link Totem Recipe (Shapeless):
 ```